 How to Find the Right Light for Your Plants - Made Easy!

-Alright plant friends, let’s get the low-down on light.
+Alright, plant friends, let’s get the low-down on light.
 Light is food for plants, making it a vital resource for all things green.
 You’ve probably heard of plants that need low light, medium light, bright light, or indirect light, but what does that actually mean?
 Knowing how to find the right light for your houseplants is key to keeping them happy, healthy, and thriving.

-Also known as bright light or full sun, this type of light is for our plant babies that love to soak up the sun.
-Bright light plants need around 6-8 hours of direct sunlight.
+Also known as direct light or full sun, this type of light is for our plant babies that love to soak up the sun.
+Direct light plants need around 6–8 hours of direct sunlight.
 Be sure to give them a home on the sill of a sunny window with no curtains, blinds, outside trees, or buildings throwing shade.
 Windows facing south or southwest receive the most direct sunlight throughout the day.

 Some Bright Light plants we love: Aloe Vera, Succulents, Cacti

 Indirect light can be tricky to understand.
 Plants that thrive in bright indirect light need bright light; however, it’s important to make sure that no sunlight falls directly on the foliage.
 The best way to ensure your bright indirect light lovers are getting the right balance of light is to place them next to or below south-facing windows, rather than directly on the window sill.
 Even though these plants don’t need direct light, they still need about 5–6 hours of love from the sun each day.

 Some Bright Indirect Light plants we love to include: Monstera, Rubber Tree, Fiddle Leaf Fig Tree